MichalisGaitanas/OpenGL_demos/README.md

 This project contains some examples-tutorials-demos of OpenGL.
 The codes are written in C++.

-In order to follow the examples, it is essential that you know a bit of C++.
+In order to follow the examples, it is essential that you know C++.
 We recommend this website [https://www.learncpp.com].
 OpenGL tutorials can be found in this website [https://learnopengl.com].

 In order to be able to run all the example codes, the following dependencies must be installed :